Bavaria: Middle Ages

+Around the year 500 AD, some elements of that victorious Marcomanni people helped form the Bavarii confederation, which incorporated Bohemia and Bavaria.
+In the 530s, the Merovingian dynasty incorporated the kingdom of Thuringia after their defeat by the Franks.
+The Baiuvarii were Frankicised a century later.
+The Lex Thuringorum documents an upper class nobility of adalingi.
 From about 554 to 788, the house of Agilolfing ruled the Duchy of Bavaria, ending with Tassilo III who was deposed by Charlemagne.

-Three early dukes are named in Frankish sources: Garibald I may have been appointed to the office by the Merovingian kings and married the Lombard princess Walderada when the church forbade her to King Chlothar I in 555.
-Their daughter, Theodelinde, became Queen of the Lombards in northern Italy and Garibald was forced to flee to her when he fell out with his Frankish overlords.

-Garibald's successor, Tassilo I, tried unsuccessfully to hold the eastern frontier against the expansion of Slavs and Avars around 600.
-Tassilo's son Garibald II seems to have achieved a balance of power between 610 and 616.
+Tassilo I of Bavaria tried unsuccessfully to hold the eastern frontier against the expansion of Slavic peoples and the Pannonian Avars around 600.
+Garibald II seems to have achieved a balance of power between 610 and 616.

-After Garibald II, little is known of the Bavarians until Duke Theodo I, whose reign may have begun as early as 680.
-From 696 onward, he invited churchmen from the west to organize churches and strengthen Christianity in his duchy.
-(It is unclear what Bavarian religious life consisted of before this time.)

-His son, Theudebert, led a decisive Bavarian campaign to intervene in a succession dispute in the Lombard Kingdom in 714, and married his sister Guntrud to the Lombard King Liutprand.
-At Theodo's death the duchy was divided among his sons, but reunited under his grandson Hugbert.

-At Hugbert's death (735) the duchy passed to a distant relative named Odilo, from neighboring Alemannia (modern southwest Germany and northern Switzerland).
-Odilo issued a law code for Bavaria, completed the process of church organization in partnership with St. Boniface (739), and tried to intervene in Frankish succession disputes by fighting for the claims of the Carolingian Grifo.
+At Hugbert's death in 735, the duchy passed to Odilo of Bavaria from the neighboring Alemannia.
+Odilo issued a Lex Baiuvariorum for Bavaria, completed the process of church organization in partnership with Saint Boniface in 739, and tried to intervene in Frankish succession disputes by fighting for the claims of the Carolingian dynasty.
 He was defeated near Augsburg in 743 but continued to rule until his death in 748.

 Saint Boniface completed the people's conversion to Christianity in the early 8th century.

-Tassilo III (b.
-741 – d. after 796) succeeded his father at the age of eight after an unsuccessful attempt by Grifo to rule Bavaria.
+Tassilo III of Bavaria succeeded to rule Bavaria.
 He initially ruled under Frankish oversight but began to function independently from 763 onward.
-He was particularly noted for founding new monasteries and for expanding eastwards, fighting Slavs in the eastern Alps and along the Danube and colonizing these lands.

-After 781, however, his cousin Charlemagne began to pressure Tassilo to submit and finally deposed him in 788.
-The deposition was not entirely legitimate.
+He was particularly noted for founding new monasteries and for expanding eastwards, oppressing Slavs in the eastern Alps and along the Danube and colonizing these lands.
+After 781, however, Charlemagne began to exert pressure and Tassilo III was deposed in 788.
+Dissenters attempted a coup against Charlemagne at Regensburg in 792, led by Pepin the Hunchback.